BinarCode/binarcode-boilerplate/README.md

 ### Pull Requests (PRs)

-- The number of open PRs should be kept small to ensure prompt review and feedback.
+📑 **Small Number of Open PRs**: Limit the number of open PRs to streamline review and feedback.

-- A PR should be related to only one feature or bugfix.
-This makes it easier to review and understand the changes.
+📊 **Single Feature/ Bugfix per PR**: Keep PRs focused on one issue for easier review and understanding.

-- Code reviews are mandatory.
-Each PR must be reviewed by at least one other developer before it can be merged.
+👀 **Mandatory Code Reviews**: Every PR must undergo a review from at least one other developer.

-- Please ensure to write a clear and concise PR description explaining the changes and the reason for them.
+📝 **Fill the PR Descriptions template**: Be concise and clear in your PR descriptions, use the profided template to fill it.

 ### Naming Conventions

 - Branch names should be concise, descriptive and reflect the task at hand, e.g., `feat/login-system`, `fix/password-reset`.
 - If (and usually this is the case) the branch is related to a Jira ticket, in that case the branch name should reflect the ticket ID, e.g. `BC-177`

-## Continuous Delivery
+# Continuous Delivery

-In line with the practices of Continuous Delivery, any code that is merged into the `main` branch should be deployable.
-Our team ensures that deployment to production happens automatically whenever code is merged into `main`.
+In line with the practices of [Continuous Delivery](https://dora.dev/devops-capabilities/technical/continuous-delivery/), any code that is merged into the `main` branch should be deployable.
+The team shoud ensure that deployment to production happens automatically whenever code is merged into `main`.

+## Continuous Integration (CI)

+This practice involves developers regularly merging their code changes into a central repository, preferably several times a day.
+After the code is merged, automated builds and tests are run to catch and fix integration errors quickly.
+The goal is to avoid "integration hell," where merging code that developers have worked on separately becomes problematic due to significant divergence in the codebase.

-To ensure the reliability and stability of the `main` branch, we have a set of CI/CD pipeline checks that must be passed before any code can be merged.
+To ensure the reliability and stability of the `main` branch, we have a set of CI checks that must be passed before any code can be merged.
 These checks are implemented as GitHub Actions and include:

-- Unit & Feature Tests: These ensure that the individual units of your code and their interactions are working as expected.
+- [Unit & Feature Tests](): These ensure that the individual units of your code and their interactions are working as expected.
-- Static Analysis (Larastan): Larastan is used to perform static analysis of the PHP code to detect errors without actually running the code.
+- [Static Analysis (Larastan)](): Larastan is used to perform static analysis of the PHP code to detect errors without actually running the code.
-- E2E Tests: If any end-to-end tests exist, they must be passed to ensure the system works together as a whole.
+- E2E Tests (optional): If any end-to-end tests exist, they must be passed to ensure the system works together as a whole.
 - TSLint Check: TSLint is used to ensure that the frontend TypeScript code adheres to a consistent style and does not contain any errors or issues.

+## Continuous Delivery (CD)

+This is the logical extension of CI.
+It's an approach where code changes are automatically built, tested, and prepared for release to production.
+It ensures that you can release new changes to your customers quickly and sustainably.

+## Continuous Deployment (also CD)

+This is a step further than Continuous Delivery.
+Here, every change that passes the automated tests is automatically deployed to production.
+It eliminates the need for manual intervention in the deployment process.

 ## How to verify on staging?